Automated Quantum Algorithm Design using a Domain-Specific Language: Methods

 A hierarchical representation of a large architecture is an effective way to reduce search complexity and leads to better search efficiency~\cite{liu_hierarchical_2018, ru_neural_2020, christoforidis_novel_2023}.
 By limiting the search space to a small number of motifs, that in turn depend on a limited number of properties, we can significantly reduce the size of the search space compared to a gate-sequence circuit encoding.
 Importantly, we are able to reduce the search space complexity without sacrificing expressivity.
 Algorithms are inherently scalable and our DSL captures this property.
 Further, our DSL biases the search space toward structured circuits which are likely to include the structured operations necessary to build algorithms.
 In this way, we were able to automatically design large circuit structures in reasonable times, as demonstrated in Fig.~\ref{fig:eval main} and Table~\ref{tab:eval success rate}.

 Our DSL simplifies the search strategy compared to approaches that use a gate-based circuit representation.
 Using the DSL, it is no longer necessary to construct a set of rules to govern gate placements within the circuit during search~\cite{rattew_domain-agnostic_2020}.
 Instead, we define a configuration space, that is a set of available discrete values for each property of the motifs.
-This in turn determines the set of possible algorithms that can be constructed.
+This in turn determines the set of possible algorithms that can be constructed. {For example, for Grover's search algorithm and the largest configuration space, labelled \textit{Huge} in Fig.~\ref{fig:eval main}, the number of possible unique motifs is $646$, where the oracle is also counted as a motif.
+This results in a search space size of approximately $3\times10^{22}$, where as discussed in Sec.~\ref{sec:results} the search space size is the number of algorithms that would be evaluated in a worst-case-scenario brute-force search~\footnote{A count of all the possible candidate algorithms consisting of up to $p$ motifs is given by $646 + 646^2 +\cdots + 646^p = {646(646^p-1)}/({646-1})$.
+The minimum number of motifs required to represent Grover's search algorithm is eight. }.
+In contrast, for an equivalent gate-based search method, the search space size scales exponentially with circuit size.
+In our method, the search space size is independent of the number of qubits. }

+{In \cite{almuqbil2024discovery} the authors also simplified the search space by using a vector to encode the sequence of gates to be applied, where it was assumed that each gate in the sequence is applied to all qubits.
+In the case of two-qubit gates, these are applied from each qubit to the next without looping back, which is equivalent to a cycle with open boundary conditions in our DSL.
+Using this representation, the authors were able to rediscover Grover's search algorithm for circuits containing $3$-$8$ qubits.
+In their vector-based representation, the assumption that a gate acts on each qubit in the circuit was motivated by the permutation symmetry of Grover's search and therefore does not generalise to other algorithms that do not have the same permutation symmetry, including QFT and the Deutsch-Jozsa algorithm.}

 For a given task, heuristically motivated constraints can be applied to the property values in the configuration space.
 For example, the global pattern can be restricted to values that reflect information about qubits that have a special significance.
 In our implementation, the oracle for the Deutsch-Jozsa algorithm performs a multi-controlled bit flip on the last qubit.
 This makes the global pattern that encodes a pivot on the last qubit relevant to the algorithm structure.
 While a pivot on a middle qubit is unlikely to be relevant since the middle qubit has no special significance.
 Similarly, if we interleave ancillary qubits into our circuit then we are justified in assuming that the patterns ``10" and ``01" are relevant.